-In 2013, The Kitchen presented the U.S. Premeire of Michael Portnoy’s game show performance 27 Gnosis.
-Initially premiered at dOCUMENTA (13) in 2012, the performance was adapted and re-staged for The Kitchen’s second floor gallery space.
+In 2013, The Kitchen presented the US premiere of Michael Portnoy’s game-show performance 27 Gnosis.
+Initially premiered at dOCUMENTA (13) in 2012, the performance was adapted and re-staged for The Kitchen’s second-floor gallery space.
 For the performance, participants were escorted into the space and a limited group of players (culled from the audience) competed in a series of participatory conversation games formed through the interplay of a set of 27 “gnoses”—sculptural forms, each one representing a heuristic or conceptual tool for attaining experiential knowledge.
-The language system of the game borrowed structurally from the ontologies of 17th-century taxonomic languages, as well as elements of modern constructed languages such as Ithkuil, aUi and Ygede.
-27 Gnosis was characteristic of Portnoy’s shift into participatory work which investigated the poetics of social exchange and the rules of communication and play.
+The language system of the game borrowed structurally from the ontologies of seventeenth-century taxonomic languages, as well as elements of modern constructed languages such as Ithkuil, aUi and Ygede.
+27 Gnosis was characteristic of Portnoy’s shift into participatory work investigating the poetics of social exchange and the rules of communication and play.